vegaprotocol/vega/monitor/README.md

 The market will then check if its auction-state has been updated (`AuctionState.AuctionStart()`), and if it has, the market calls `EnterAuction()`.
 This function will do whatever a market has to do to enter an auction (update the orderbook, for example), and finally acknowledge the auction was started by calling `AuctionState.AuctionStarted()`.
 This function returns an auction event that the market will send to the broker.

 Every `market.OnChainTimeUpdate()`, the market checks whether it is currently trading in an auction.
 If it's an opening auction, we're dealing with a simple time-limited auction, and the market will check to see whether or not the auction period has expired.
-If it has, the market calls `AuctionState.EndAuction()`, performs everything it has to do to terminate the auction (updating the orderbook, uncrossing auction orders, ...), and then finally `AuctionState.AuctionEnded()` is called.
+If it has, the market calls `AuctionState.SetReadyToLeave()`, performs everything it has to do to terminate the auction (updating the orderbook, uncrossing auction orders, ...), and then finally `AuctionState.Left()` is called.
 Like the `AuctionStarted()` call, this returns an event to push to the broker.

 ## For the monitor sub-packages